The Ultimate Guide to Visiting El Yunque National Forest

 Be sure to have your camera at the ready because the views are incredible, especially the misty mountains and clouds hanging above the rainforest canopy.

-I’ve mentioned some of the best stops along PR-191 N, which are:
+Up until this point, I’ve mentioned some of the best stops along PR-191 N, which are:

 • La Coca Falls